Shivgopal Krishna

-Shivgopal Krishna (born 8 April 1984) is an Indian film writer and director.
+Shivgopal Krishna is an Indian film writer and director.
 He is best known in the Telugu film industry for his debutant written film Bank (2008).
 Recently he is working on a Hindi film script and planning to direct himself.

 Early life

-Shivgopal was born on 8 April 1984 in Agra, India, to a Telugu family.
+Shivgopal was born in Agra, India, to a Telugu family.
 His father is a Government employee in BSNL.
 He had a Tamil-Telugu speaking upbringing in Agra.

 Education and early career

 Shivgopal Krishna studied bachelor computer applications BCA in Agra and also has a bachelor's degree in Arts.
 He worked as an assistant director for Hindi, Tamil, Telugu, Punjabi movies and many TV series.
 He also worked as a writer for Bank.
 He worked as casting director for Sagar Pictures and Colosceum Media Pvt.
 Ltd.